dejaq/prototype/broker/cmd/dejaqcli/README.md

-# Base command
+# Base command (deprecated)

-A simple tool we are using to jump start a broker and test how fast can we insert and consume messages.
+A simple tool we are using to jump start a broker and test that all systems are functional.

 ## Config